South Florida Native, Knows About Wind

 - ATMs do not operate when there are electrical outages so if a potential storm is approaching; make sure they take out cash in advance.

-- When Hurricane Matthew caused concern for Tallahassee last year, even as a person who has lived in Florida for well over 40 years, I advised my son to get a landline telephone (think the corded ones) as those will often work when electricity is down and cell phone service is interrupted.
+- When Hurricane Matthew caused concern for Tallahassee, even as a person who has lived in Florida for well over 40 years, I advised my son to get a landline telephone (think the corded ones) as those will often work when electricity is down and cell phone service is interrupted.
 That is because the power to the phone comes from the phone lines from the power companies which have battery backup and backup generators that can continue for over a week during a power outage.
 Many of the phone lines are underground, preventing them from being damaged during a storm.

 - FSU on-campus dorms, while safe during severe weather are NOT an on-campus shelter for off-campus students.
 FSU will establish a shelter on campus restricted to current students, faculty, staff and their immediate families.
 An FSUcard or other identification is required to enter.
 They are not hotels and offer few amenities.

 - If a storm is approaching Tallahassee, do not advise your student to get on the road and leave if it is the day before or day of the storm.
 Tallahassee will issue evacuation orders if deemed necessary but clogging up roads is dangerous to your student and could leave them stranded at the worst possible time.